 Integrated Health Project Plus

-Funded by the United States Agency for International Development (USAID), IHPplus is a three-year “bridge” to avoid a gap in services in USAID-supported health zones upon completion of the USAID Health Office’s five-year flagship Integrated Health Project (IHP).
-IHPplus is implemented by Management Sciences for Health (MSH) and Overseas Strategic Consulting, Ltd. (OSC), under a subcontract via Pathfinder/Evidence to Action (E2A).
+Funded by the United States Agency for International Development (USAID), IHPplus was a three-year “bridge” to avoid a gap in services in USAID-supported health zones upon completion of the USAID Health Office’s five-year flagship Integrated Health Project (IHP).
+IHPplus was implemented by MSH and Overseas Strategic Consulting, Ltd. (OSC), under a subcontract via Pathfinder/Evidence to Action (E2A).